-The university fields men's and women's teams on the Hattiesburg campus.
-Intercollegiate basketball (M & W), baseball (M), fast-pitch softball (W), golf (M & W), soccer (M & W), tennis (M & W), and cross country (M & W) are available.
+The university fields men's and women's teams on the Hattiesburg campus, including intercollegiate basketball (M & W), baseball (M), fast-pitch softball (W), golf (M & W), soccer (M & W), tennis (M & W), cross country (M & W), and track and field (M & W).
 The athletic program is a highly respected member of the National Association of Intercollegiate Athletics (NAIA).
 The institution is a member of the Southern States Athletic Conference (SSAC).
 Other SSAC institutions are located in Mississippi, Louisiana, Alabama, Georgia, Tennessee, and South Carolina.